 On July 22, 2020, we acquired OpenNMS.
+In August 2021, the Company purchased the remaining 9% of the outstanding OpenNMS common stock held by the remaining shareholders.
 We may not be able to successfully integrate the personnel, operations, businesses, products or technologies of the OpenNMS investment.
 Integration may be particularly challenging as we have limited experience in the business of network management software and services.
 We may find that we do not have adequate operations or expertise to manage the new business.
 The integration of OpenNMS may also divert management's time and resources from our core business, which could impair our relationships with our current employees, customers and strategic partners and disrupt our operations.
 Our OpenNMS solutions also may not perform to our expectations for various reasons, including the loss of key personnel and/or customers.
 If we fail to integrate our OpenNMS business or realize the expected benefits, we may lose the return on this acquisition or incur additional transaction costs and our business and financial condition may be harmed as a result.